 Prominent attorney Rita Topalian for the 57th Assembly District.
 Rita is a long time civic leader who ran well above registration the last time she ran for Assembly.

 Congressman Ed Royce in the San Gabriel Valley and northern Orange County.
 Ed is a long time friend of the Lincoln Clubs and Chairman of the powerful House Foreign Affairs Committee.
 He is an important part of the Republican congressional leadership, and we are proud of his outstanding service to taxpayers and to America in general.

 Assemblyman Scott Wilk in the Santa Clarita Valley area.
 Scott has been a good vote for business, and a strong advocate of less government and more freedom.

-Jay Gomez for Los Angeles County Supervisor in the First District.
-Jay is a former law enforcement officer and staffer to Lincoln Clubs friend Supervisor Mike Antonovich.
-He is a Councilman and former Mayor of El Monte, one of the largest cities in the District.
+Juventino “J” Gomez for Los Angeles County Supervisor in the First District.
+J is a Veteran and former Senior Deputy to Lincoln Clubs friend Supervisor Mike Antonovich.
+He is a Councilman in the City of El Monte, one of the largest cities in the District.
 He is running for the seat being vacated by Supervisor Gloria Molina against former Congresswoman and Obama Cabinet Member Hilda Solis.

 David Hadley in the 66th Assembly District in the South Bay area of Los Angeles County.
 David is an energetic young businessman who found time to Chair the local Republican Party and raise them $100,000.
 He also raised over $300,000 for his own Assembly campaign and is one of the bright young stars of the 2014 campaign season.